aducat5/flying-file-storage/README.md

 ## If you want to self-host the DB,
- - dummy data that i used is located in *sampleData* folder.
+ - there is no initial data is needed.
- - just import the .json file to a mongoDB
  - update the connection string located in *FileViewer.Web.Api\appsettings.json*